okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 ###### Keyword filter

-The query parameter `q` can be used to perform keyword matching against a response object's attribute values.
+You can use the query parameter `q` to perform keyword matching against a response object's attribute values.
 All supplied keywords must be matched exactly.

 >**Note:** Keyword matching is case-insensitive.